RAID Controller Failure on NAS Synology RackStation RS10613xs+: Causes, Recovery Measures, and Data Recovery Steps

 By utilizing these features, you can significantly improve your chances of recovering lost or corrupted data, providing an added layer of protection and peace of mind.

-Although NAS RackStation RS10613xs+ can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS RackStation RS10613xs+ can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view